-By creating trackable links for our assets unique to the marketing channel they will be distributed on, we can see both total global views and views respective to a channel.
-Somtimes what we anticpate as our primary lead generation channel, turns out to not be the case.
-If we assume leads are funneling in through a PPC ad click, when in reality they are engaging with our content on our social channels, we can use this information to ensure our marketing dollars are being spent in the right place.
+By creating trackable links for assets unique to the marketing channel they will be distributed on, you can see both the total global views and the views respective to a channel.
+Sometimes, what you anticipate as your primary lead generation channel turns out to not be the case.
+If you assume leads are funneling in through ad clicks when in reality they are engaging with your content on our social channels, you can use this information to ensure your marketing dollars are being spent in the right place.

 Assets to Track

-- Links to Social Pages..
-Establishing a social presence in today's consumer friendly market is key to helping build brand loyalty.
+- Links to social pages.
+Establishing a social presence in today's consumer-friendly market is key to helping build brand loyalty.
 From a content delivery perspective, tweets and posts are a quick way to spread your message to an audience.
 If you include links to your social site anywhere in marketing materials, create those links as trackable assets in the Media Center to understand where leads are visiting.
-If more leads are visiting our Facebook page over Twitter, we should invest in our social strategy specific to that channel.
+If more leads are visiting your Facebook page over Twitter, you should invest in our social strategy specific to that channel.
 To that end, if you include links to your social sites in the footer of your email, consider replacing them with trackable asset links to have improved visibility into where leads are clicking.

 - Case studies.
 When maximizing content strategy, establish your company as a thought leader in your respective space.
 Part of this process is content creation that resonates with your audience—or, at least, content you assume will resonate with our audience.
 A content marketing strategy can falter if the content you create is misaligned with your target audience.
 You can stay informed of this by creating trackable links for your content.
 In doing so, you can refer to the statistics for both quantity of views and where leads are finding your content.